 This sequence prevents the “I fixed their teeth but made them fat” outcome.

 Daily dental treats serve as your first line of defense against the chronic bad breath that often signals developing periodontal disease—catching the problem at the oral hygiene maintenance stage rather than the disease management stage.
-[The Ultimate Indoor Cat Enrichment Checklist (Printable)]
+For a complete brushing routine, read our indoor cat dental health guide.

 And while the best cat dental treats make a real difference, they are most effective as part of a complete dental care routine—including brushing.
 Even imperfect, infrequent brushing adds significant benefit to a treat-based program.
-[Indoor Cat Dental Health: The Complete Brushing and Care Guide]
+Dental treats work best when they support a broader brushing and dental-check routine.

 Yes—those with the VOHC Seal demonstrably work.
 Clinical trials required for VOHC Seal acceptance document statistically significant reduction in Plaque and Tartar accumulation compared to control groups.
 Greenies Feline, Purina Pro Plan Veterinary Dental Chews, and Virbac CET Chews have all demonstrated this through controlled trials with blinded evaluation.